This Day In Writing History

 The Gay Science (1882) was a mixture of philosophy and poetry.
 It contained Nietzsche's famous axiom "God is dead" and its explanation, "Whither is God? he cried; I will tell you.
 We have killed him - you and I. We are his murderers."

-Nietzsche's most famous book, Thus Spoke Zarathustra, published in four parts between 1883 and 1885, was a philosophical novel that incorporated all of Nietzsche's ideas into a prose narrative that cleverly parodied the Bible.
+Nietzsche's most famous book, Thus Spoke Zarathustra, published in four parts between 1883 and 1885, was a philosophical novel that incorporated all of his ideas into a prose narrative that cleverly parodied the Bible.

 It told the story of Zarathustra, a wandering prophet who seeks to teach people how to live a fulfilling life in a world without meaning.
 Although Zarathustra was based on the Persian prophet Zoroaster, he seems more like Jesus Christ - or rather, an anti-Christ.